MaishaB/undergraduate-privacy-curriculum/ARTIFACT-EVALUATION.md

 - Lecture slides
 - Programming Excercises related to PETs lectures
-- Assesments including: optional exercises, mid-semester test (MST), assignment and the final exam
+- Assesments: optional exercises, mid-semester test (MST), assignment and the final exam

 These materials align with the proposed curriculum described in the paper and demonstrate how core PETs concepts can be taught through hands-on exercises and assessments.